-The Albanian coast lies opposite the south Italian shoreline and is just a few kilometres distant from the Greek island of Corfu.
-However, it is still "terra incognita" on the map of most European holidaymakers.
-And yet, this over 450 kilometre long region is an absolute holiday paradise offering, as well as relaxing sunbathing, a wide variety of opportunities for active and adventure holidays.
-In the north, the neighbouring beaches of Durres und Golem are the most popular and best developed.
-The 45 km² Karavasta Lagoon in central Albania is the largest lagoon in the country and one of the largest in the Mediterranean Sea.
-The "Albanian Riviera", as the southern coastline between Vlora and Saranda on the Ionic Sea is known by the locals, offers miles of secluded beaches.
-The Llogara Pass, at a height of 1,000 metres, in the northern end of the region is the gateway to the Riviera and offers breathtaking views along the coast towards the south.
+The coast of Albania is opposite the Italian south coast and only a few kilometers away from the Greek island of Corfu, but for European tourists this region is still "terra incognita".
+It offers travel enthusiasts a true holiday paradise spread over a length of 450 kilometers, offering not only relaxing sunbathing, but also many opportunities for active and adventure holidaymakers.
+In the north, the neighboring beaches of Durres and Golem are the most popular and the most developed.
+The lagoon of Karavasta with 45 square kilometers, in central Albania, is the largest coastal lagoon in the country and one of the largest in the Mediterranean.
+The "Albanian Riviera", as locals call the southern coastal strip between Vlora and Saranda on the Ionian Sea, has miles of empty beaches.
+The Llogara Pass at 1,000 meters above sea level, located at the northern end of the region, is the entrance to the Riviera and offers an overwhelming view along the coast to the south.

 Albania´s world cultural heritage

-Once a Greek colony, Apollonia experienced its heyday during Roman times.
-The ruins of the ancient city are spread across a complete hill.
-On wandering along the old paths, visitors are particularly impressed by the antique theatre and the ruins of the Town Hall.
-In 1992 the UNESCO designated the archaeological finds at Butrint in the south-west with buildings from Greek, Roman and early Christian times as a world heritage site.
-The city is picturesquely situated on a peninsula in Butrint Lake which is connected to the sea by a short channel and Corfu seems almost near enough to touch.
-Albania´s second UNESCO world heritage site is the city of Gjirokastra with buildings dating back to the Osmanian era, also known as the City of Stone or the City of a Thousand Steps.
+Once a Greek colony, Apollonia flourished especially during the Roman period.
+The ruins of the ancient city are scattered over a whole hill.
+Walking around the area, visitors are particularly amazed by the ancient theatre and the ruins of the town hall.
+In the extreme southwest of the country, UNESCO declared the archaeological finds of Butrint, with Greek, Roman and early Christian buildings, a "World Heritage Site" in 1992.
+The town is picturesquely situated on a peninsula by the Lake Butrint, which is connected to the sea by a short channel - the island of Corfu seems within reach.
+Albania's second UNESCO World Heritage Site is the city of Gjirokastra, with its buildings from the Ottoman period, also known as the "city of stones" and "the city of a thousand stairs".